UoW-CPC/rabbda-earthquakes-application/README.md

     * Advanced research questions with Hive.
     * Data visualisations with Tableau.

-For extra information on the various phases, please refer to related folders.

 This demonstration utilises earthquakes data, source: [USGS science for a changing world](https://earthquake.usgs.gov).

 USGS provides a [Rest API](https://earthquake.usgs.gov/fdsnws/event/1/) which will be using to request earthquakes data.